Marsh61/Windows-Driver-Hook-ZwEnumerateValueKey/HookSSDT2/ReadMe.txt

     similar extensions under a specific node (for e.g. ".cpp" files are associated with the "Source Files" filter).

-Public.h
-    Header file to be shared with applications.

 Driver.c & Driver.h
     DriverEntry and WDFDRIVER related functionality and callbacks.

-Device.c & Device.h
-    WDFDEVICE related functionality and callbacks.

-Queue.c & Queue.h
-    WDFQUEUE related functionality and callbacks.
+This is where the function Hooking is taking place

 Trace.h
     Definitions for WPP tracing.